microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/onlinemeeting-update.md

 | Content-type  | application/json.
 Required. |

 ## Request body
-The table below lists the properties that can be updated.
+The following table lists the properties that can be updated.
 In the request body, include only the properties that need updating, with the following exceptions:

 - Adjusting the start or end date/time of an online meeting always requires both **startDateTime** and **endDateTime** properties in the request body.
-- **organizer** field of the **participants** property cannot be updated.
-The organizer of the meeting cannot be modified once the meeting is created.
+- The **organizer** field of the **participants** property cannot be updated.
+The organizer of the meeting cannot be modified after the meeting is created.
 - Adjusting the **attendees** field of the **participants** property, such as adding or removing an attendee to the meeting, always requires the full list of attendees in the request body.

-- The 4th colum indicates if updating this property will take effect for an ongoing meeting.
+The last column indicates whether updating this property will take effect for an ongoing meeting.

 | Property                    | Type                                                       | Description                                                                         | Apply to ongoing meeting?    |